Golem-Base/golembase-op-geth/cmd/golembase/README.md

 ### Entity Management

 - `entity create`: Creates a new entity in Golem Base
-  - Creates entity with default data and TTL (100 blocks)
+  - Creates entity with default data and BTL (100 blocks)
   - Signs and submits transaction to the node
   - Optional flags:
     - `--node-url`: Specify different node URL